Neapolitan ragù: In North America

 Spaghetti and meatballs is adapted from Neapolitan ragù.

-As Italians emigrated to America in the late 19th century, adaptations of Neapolitan ragù continued to be eaten as Sunday dinner, and the dish of spaghetti and meatballs was derived.

-Arriving in America, Italians immigrants found meat much more affordable, allowing the poor to have it at every Sunday dinner.
-It was often prepared as a meat sauce, sometimes called "gravy" owing to a mistranslation of ragù.
+In the late 19th century, Italians emigrated to America.
+There, they found that meat was more affordable, allowing the poor to have it at every Sunday dinner.
+It was often prepared as a meat sauce, sometimes called "gravy".
+(Note: How the term gravy originated is unclear; the food writer Ian MacAllen describes it as a mistranslation of ragù.)
 Most of the time, this meat sauce was an adaptation of Neapolitan ragù, and many families maintained the practice of serving ragù over two courses.
 The amount and type of meat used varied as income permitted, but beef, pork, salt pork, sausages, and veal were common.
-Braciola was another frequent inclusion; in the American version stuffed with ham, breadcrumbs, cheese, and herbs.
-With the gathering of family, the Sunday dinner was an important ritual for Italian Americans, even after meat consumption spread across the week as families grew wealthier.
+Braciola was another frequent inclusion, stuffed with ham, breadcrumbs, cheese, and herbs in the American version of the dish.
+By bringing family together, the Sunday dinner served as an important ritual for Italian Americans, even after meat consumption spread across the week as families grew wealthier.

-By the early 20th century, Neapolitan ragù had been adapted into the dish spaghetti and meatballs, seen in recipes published in newspapers across America.
-In this new dish, the cuts of meat present in Neapolitan ragù were substituted for large balls of ground-meat, which were served atop a pile of spaghetti.
-These concepts: serving meatballs with spaghetti, meatballs as large as those in America, and serving entree meat with pasta were foreign to Italian cooking.
+By the early 20th century, Neapolitan ragù was adapted into the dish spaghetti and meatballs.
+In this new dish, large balls of minced meat were substituted for the cuts of meat present in Neapolitan ragù, which were served atop a pile of spaghetti.
+These concepts—serving meatballs with spaghetti, meatballs as large as those in America, and serving meat with pasta as a first course—were foreign to Italian cooking.
 As spaghetti and meatballs gained popularity in the 1920s and 1930s, driven by restaurant economics and the Great Depression, the division between a first course of pasta served with sauce and a second course of dressed meat became less observed.
-The same was seen in homes, although some families retained the practice in their Sunday meals.
+The same was seen in homes, although some families retained the practice in Sunday meals.